1. Understanding High Job Turnover in Toxic Workplaces

 11. Lack of Autonomy: Feeling Trapped in Your Job

 Advice: Communicate your desire for more autonomy with your manager and seek opportunities to take on new responsibilities or projects.
-Demonstrating your ability to handle tasks independently can help build trust and gradually increase your level of control over your work.
+Demonstrating your ability to handle tasks independently can help build trust and gradually increase your control over your work.
 However, if your efforts to gain more autonomy are consistently blocked, it might be time to reassess your career path.
-Our Bromley-based therapy services can help you explore these feelings and decide on the best course of action, whether that’s finding ways to thrive in your current role or considering a new opportunity.
+Our Bromley-based therapy services can help you explore these feelings and decide on the best course of action, whether finding ways to thrive in your current role or considering a new opportunity.

 12. Unrealistic Expectations: The Job You Thought You Had